DIRACGrid/DIRACOS/docs/50_troubleshoot.md

 ## LDD check failing

 The `check_ldd` test looks at the dependencies of the binaries in DIRACOS.
 It finds those pointing outside of DIRACOS (can be due to rpath) and those not found.
 There is a list of known "broken" dependencies (`tests/integration/knownMissingDependencies.txt`).
 Ideally, this list should be empty, but it will never be the case.
 So if you cannot do differently, you can always add your libraries there.

+## About Oracle

+Because of licenses reasons we cannot distribute the Oracle RPMs.
+Thus, if you want to use the `cx_Oracle` python library packaged in DIRACOS, you should install `oracle-instantclient-basic` and `oracle-instantclient-devel` packages on your server.